Skip to main content

 SW1A 2AH

-2. What data we process and why
+2. What information we collect about you and how

-In particular, Estates and Security Directorate (Security) processes personal data for the purposes of issuing visitor passes with photos to be worn through visitors’ stay on the FCDO Estate in the UK.
+Estate Operations processes personal data for the purposes of issuing visitor passes with photos to be worn through visitors’ stay on the FCDO Estate in the UK.

 On arrival a visitor will have their picture taken that will be stored with their name and then printed on a visitor pass.
 Unless there is a specific exemption, all those visiting or working in the UK Estate must wear a valid pass at all times to validate that they have a right to be in the building.